-The grains and milling sector – the base for the entire industry in Africa
+The grains and milling sector is the base for the entire food and agriculture industry in Africa

 The grains industry in Africa – from production, handling, storage, processing, packaging, distribution and retail – has grown tremendously from the earlier days when majority of millers were state owned into the hands of the private sector.